Free Employment Offer Letter Template

 This is what you must include in your Employment Offer Letter:

-Candidate’s details: Add the selected candidate’s name, address, and contact information.
+• Candidate’s details: Add the candidate’s name, address, and contact details.

-Role that will be filled: Include the title of the position that the candidate will fill.
+• Role that will be filled: State the job title for the position.

-Annual salary: Mention the potential employee’s annual salary and if it will be paid weekly, monthly, etc.
+• Annual salary: Mention the annual salary and the payment frequency.

 It would also be a good idea to include working hours, vacation days, probation period details, and any benefits that come with the position.